mc51/Clipster-Server/README.md

-# Clipster - Desktop Client
+# Clipster - Cloud Server

 Clipster is a multi platform cloud clipboard:
 Copy a text on your smartphone and paste it on your desktop, or vice versa.